lallaria/Archipelago/worlds/tp/docs/CurrentState.md

 Node changes mid locations checking now reset checked locations.
 This should stop suprise locations sending.
 Further testing is needed to see if this fixes this.

-Death link apperntly does not work.
-So more testing is needed when client work starts.
+Death link should work (need to test further).

 Non US Region support (EU, JP) currently under devlopment.